 Guided reading with KS1 uses a combination of phonics work (to promote children’s blending and decoding skills) and other guided reading schemes (to promote comprehension/understanding).

 ‘DEAR’ time (Drop everything and read) Children read any material that interests them, to assist them in fostering a genuine love of reading and help them to appreciate its value.
 Teaching read at the same time as the children to model and develop a love of reading.

 Class stories: Texts that are age appropriate and of interest to the children are read aloud by the teacher.
 We believe that giving children the opportunity to hear and adult / teacher read to them, develops a child’s ability to comment on and respond to events and experiences within a text.
 These sessions also allow the teacher to check a child’s comprehension, by asking literal and inferential questions, which aid deeper understanding of the plot and themes of the story, also increasing their vocabulary.

 Reading Partners: A number of key staff are dedicated to the improvement of reading in the Early Years and KS1.
 Our reading partners work primarily with our pupil premium children to ensure that all of our children have the opportunity to excel in reading.
-Reading sessions typically last 10-15 minutes and involve 1:1 reading support.
+Reading sessions typically last 10-15 minutes and involve 1:1 reading and phonics support.

 Reading with adults: We love welcoming parent helpers into our school to read with a range of children.
 This opportunity not only helps to develop the child’s fluency and understanding of a text, but also allows them to build on their interpersonal and social skills.

 Reading buddies: Classes ‘buddy’ up with other classes to read together.
 Older children read with younger children to promote a love of reading across the school.